Director, Education & Leadership

 This course is designed to help students develop a mental map of how to think about organizations strategically.
 The emphasis will be on exerting influence through strategy, strategic communication, organizational design and systems theory.

-This course will enable learners to apply the tools of budgeting, finance and strategy to address challenges faced by administrators/directors in higher educational and health care settings.
-Topics will include the role of staffing, equipment needs, facilities planning, cost effectiveness, market analysis and financial projecting.
-Case studies and current events will be integrated throughout to encourage discussions.
+This course enables students to apply the tools of budgeting, finance, and strategy to address challenges faced by administrators/directors in higher education and healthcare settings.
+Topics include staffing, equipment needs, facilities planning, cost effectiveness, market analysis and financial projecting.
+Case studies and current events are integrated throughout the course.

 This course provides a study of the current trends and issues, such as social, economic, political, ethical and/or cultural affecting health care education.
 Emphasis is placed on the critical review of educational and leadership issues.

 This course is designed to present a variety of theories used to mediate conflict at various social and psychological levels.
-The causes, manifestations of organizational conflict and intervention techniques will be presented.
+The causes and manifestations of organizational conflict, as well as intervention techniques, will be presented.
 Learners will apply mediation and conflict resolution techniques and theories at the organizational level as facilitative leaders.